Big Toe Joint, Hammer Toe & Bunionette Problems:

 - Sutures generally stay in for 2-3 weeks.

-- As 1-2 months start to pass you will ideally feel much better than before you have the spur removed and corrected.
+- As 1-2 months start to pass, you will ideally feel much better than before you have the spur removed and corrected.

 Here a big toe spur is visualized intra-operatively.
 This bump is shaved down intra-operatively with specialized equipment.
-This then shaved and smoothed until the joint can move normally.
+This is then shaved and smoothed until the joint can move normally.

 Hallux Rigidus Implant Surgery Options: